-*Pictured: Quin Tidy Towns Committee with Minister Christopher O’Sullivan.
+*Quin Tidy Towns Committee with Minister Christopher O’Sullivan.
+Photograph: Charlotte Cole.

-QUIN welcomed Minister of State, the Department of Housing, Local Government and Heritage with special responsibility for nature, heritage and biodiversity, Christopher O’Sullivan (FF) to launch their latest biodiversity action plan on Thursday the 14th of May.
+Minister of State, the Department of Housing, Local Government and Heritage with special responsibility for nature, heritage and biodiversity, Christopher O’Sullivan (FF) arrived in Quin on the 14th of May to launch their latest biodiversity action plan.

 Pat O’Brien, chairperson of Quin Village Tidy Towns details the plan, “the Biodiversity Action Plan being launched today and its actions will educate and inform on key topics such as biodiversity awareness, species and habitat management, citizen science, outdoor learning and well-being.”